pronamic/wp-documentor/tests/docs/wordpress-hooks.md

 `$meta_id` | `int` | ID of metadata entry to update.
 `$object_id` | `int` | Post ID.
 `$meta_key` | `string` | Metadata key.
 `$meta_value` | `mixed` | Metadata value.
-This will be a PHP-serialized string representation of the value if the value is an array, an object, or itself a PHP-serialized string.
+This will be a PHP-serialized string representation of the value<br>if the value is an array, an object, or itself a PHP-serialized string.

 Source: [wordpress/wp-includes/meta.php](../../wordpress/wp-includes/meta.php), [line 256](../../wordpress/wp-includes/meta.php#L256-L267)